 Additional information about driving under the influence is provided by the YRBSS, which provided data on high school students, aged 16 years and older in 2017 (the year for which comparative data for marijuana and alcohol were available).
 Among individuals who reported driving in the past month and who also reported using marijuana in the past month, 53% reported driving under the influence of marijuana at least once, 21% of whom did so at least six times in the past month.
-In contrast, among individuals who reported driving in the past month and who also reported driving in the past month and who also reported driving in the past month and who also reported driving in the past month.
-In contrast, among individuals who reported driving under the influence of alcohol.
+In contrast, among individuals who reported driving in the past month and who also reported using alcohol in the past month, 16% reported driving under the influence of alcohol.